ST4NSB/gists-webapp/README.md

 4. type **ng serve**
 5. Now application will run on your localhost (will run on *http://localhost:4200/*)

-!
-Keep in mind that you can only make 60 request per hour, and generally the asp web api will make at least 1, and for each result will make +1.
+**!
+Keep in mind that you can only make 60 request per hour, and generally the asp web api will make at least 1, and for each result file will make another one.**

 ## Functionality
 I've used the ASP web api to make a get request and process the response because it's easier to work with json files using libraries in c#, instead of processing it on frontend (angular).
 Also now angular can have a model class which will just get the curated list of gists coming from the asp web api (angular model classes will be exactly like the C# web api model classes).